qualtrak/docs-coach-installer/source/installer.rst

 --------

 .. note::
-    - See more info about ``Coach-Install-Full`` parameters in *"Parameters"* section.
+    - See more info about ``Install-CoachFull`` parameters in *"Parameters"* section.
     - Please use single quotes ('') around parameter values, double quotes ("") values evaluate as *Powershell* statement, so it can have undesired effect!

 - Minimal command with usage of required parameter ``DbPasswd``.
 If omitted, user will be prompted to enter manually:

   .. code-block:: powershell

-  		Coach-Install-Full -DbPasswd '$ecReT'
+  		Install-CoachFull -DbPasswd '$ecReT'

 Full example with all parameters.
 Note that ``-SysPasswd`` is only needed for first-install of Coach.:

   .. code-block:: powershell

-  		Coach-Install-Full -DbSrv 'srv\ins' -DbUsr 'admin' -DbPasswd '$ecReT' -RecorderIP '10.0.0.1' -SysPasswd 'P@$$w0rd'  -HA -StartingPort 9000
+  		Install-CoachFull -DbSrv 'srv\ins' -DbUsr 'admin' -DbPasswd '$ecReT' -RecorderIP '10.0.0.1' -SysPasswd 'P@$$w0rd' -HA -StartingPort 9000

 Parameters